Iceland - a (mostly) unplanned adventure

 One statistic I read said that only 10% of visitors ever make it to the Westfjords.
 These fingers branch into the north with their expansive landscapes and undulating roads.
 At times we drove for hours without seeing another car, yet we also sat in a hot spring by the sea with 8 other people.
 So it's mix.
 The West Fjords felt wild.
 Moments of intense rain and fog added to the mysticism.
 What are you hiding from me?
 The mountains got more vertical and closer together the further we drove.
 I would definitely recommend making it out if your itinerary in Iceland is a longer one.
 Everything is much farther apart than on the south coast, but the drives are stunning and continuously changing as your weave through small fishing villages, along inlets, and back into snow capped mountains.
 It's my dream to come back and hike in the Hornstrandir nature reserve, which you need a boat to get to.

-We drove in on the 60 hitting the southern coast first then turning north towards Ísafjörður spending 4 days total before heading out to Akureyri for my retreat.
+We drove in on the 60 hitting the southern edge first then turning north towards Ísafjörður spending 4 days total before heading out to Akureyri for my retreat.
 I think 4 -5 days in the area is a good amount of time to budget for the first go around.
 You could rush it in 3, but what's the point of driving for hours just to rush through the experience?
 Be prepared though, as the weather can be much less favorable than in the south.

 Highlights: Dynjandi waterfall, Hellulaug (hot spring next to the ocean), Látrabjarg (beautiful cliffs), Rauðisandur (red/white sand beach), Reykjafjarðarlaug pool (there's also a natural hot spring just little ways up the mountain), Pollurinn natural thermal pools (there are three) in the Tálknafjörður village – amazing views.